BrentGrammer/PROGNOTES/AWS/VPC.md

   - NAT Gateway is AWS Managed
   - NAT Instances are self managed by you
   - Route from private subnet goes to NAT Gateway/Instance and that goes to the Internet Gateway

+### Default VPC** - only ONE per region allowed and created by default.
+  - CIDR Range is preset for default VPC to 172.31.0.0/16
+  - Resiliency: One subnet is configured for every AZ in the region.
+  - The subnets cannot overlap with others:
+    - AZ 1: 172.31.0.0/20 -- 172.31.0.0 to 172.31.15.255
+    - AZ 2: 172.31.16.0/20 -- 172.31.16.0 to 172.31.31.255
+    - AZ 3: 172.31.32.0/20 -- 172.31.32.0 to 172.31.47.255
+    - The define the ranges for the subnets that can be used within the VPC.
+- Some services expect a default VPC to exist, so generally should leave it in place, but not use it for anything in production (structure and CIDR range cannot be change and is inflexible)
+- Best practice is NOT to use the default VPC directly

 # Security